Victoria Wood: 1989–1999

 Gareth Hale and Norman Pace with charity supergroup The Stonkers).

 A UK number-one single for one week on 23 March 1991, the record was the UK's 22nd-best-selling single of the year.
 However, even though it was a joint-single (with "The Smile Song" credited on the front of the single cover and listed as track 2 on the seven-inch and CD single rather than being a B-side), the UK singles chart compilers (now the Official Charts Company) did not credit her with having number one hit, in a situation similar to the fate of BAD II's "Rush", the AA-side of the preceding number one, "Should I Stay or Should I Go" by The Clash.

 She briefly returned to sketches for the 1992 Christmas Day special Victoria Wood's All Day Breakfast, and also branched out into children's animation, voicing all the characters for the CBBC series Puppydog Tales.

 In April 1993, Wood began a seven-month tour of the UK.
 The 104-date tour broke box office records, including 15 sell out shows at London's Royal Albert Hall, and played to residencies in Sheffield, Birmingham, Plymouth, Bristol, Nottingham, Manchester, Leicester, Liverpool, Bournemouth, Oxford, Southampton, Newcastle, Glasgow, Edinburgh, Leeds and Hull.

 The television film Pat and Margaret (1994), starring Wood and Julie Walters as long-lost sisters with very different lifestyles, continued her return to stand-alone plays with a poignant undercurrent to the comedy.

 On Christmas Day 1994, Wood starred in the one-off BBC 50-minute programme based on her 1993/94 stage show Victoria Wood: Live in Your Own Home.
 The special featured stand-up routines, character monologues and songs.
 An extended 80 minute version was released on VHS.

 Wood went on a 68-date sell-out tour of the UK between May - October 1996, which played at venues in Leicester, Sheffield, Ipswich, Blackpool, Wolverhampton, Bradford, Newcastle, Bournemouth, Brighton, Nottingham, Oxford, Southend, Manchester and Cambridge.
 The tour culminated with another 15 sell-out shows at London's Royal Albert Hall in the autumn.
-The tour recommenced in April 1997 in Liverpool, also taking in Reading, Birmingham, Bristol, Halifax, Glasgow, Portsmouth, Edinburgh and Aberdeen.
+The tour recommenced in April 1997 in Liverpool, also taking in Reading, Birmingham, Bristol, Sheffield, Halifax, Glasgow, Nottingham, Brighton, Portsmouth, Oxford, Edinburgh and Aberdeen.
 Wood then took the show to Australia and New Zealand during July and August.
 It was later released as Victoria Wood Live 1997 filmed at the High Wycombe Swan Theatre during the tours final shows in September.

 In October 1997, Wood released a compilation of 14 of her songs titled Victoria Wood, Real Life The Songs.

-Her first sitcom dinnerladies (1998), continued her now established milieu of mostly female, mostly middle-aged characters depicted vividly and amusingly, but with a counterpoint of sadder themes.
+Her first sitcom dinnerladies (1998), continued her now established milieu of mostly female characters depicted vividly and amusingly, but with a counterpoint of sadder themes.